HTTP5214-Winter2023/starter/standup-logs/kee-fung-anthony-ho-standup-log.md

 - Did some research on Google APIs, creating a Google developer profile to access
 - Updated README.md instructions on how to use timer application (added the step to "Stop and Save")
 - Merged updates with main

+## March 22, 2023 (Week 10)

+- Beatrice led as Scrum Master
+- Assisting in code research
+- Assisting in user-testing MVP of the app with Beatrice